 Empowering Neurodivergent Youth: A New Era of Inclusion and Advocacy in the UK

-In a significant stride towards inclusivity, the Edinburgh-based charity, Mindroom has launched the “Youth-Led Change for Neurodivergent Rights” project, backed by a £96,279 grant from Young Start, delivered by The National Lottery Community Fund.
+In a significant stride towards inclusivity, the Edinburgh-based charity, Mindroom has launched the “Youth-Led Change for Neurodivergent Rights” project.
+It is backed by a £96,279 grant from Young Start, delivered by The National Lottery Community Fund.

 This initiative aims, to empower neurodivergent young people aged 8 to 24 by providing them with platforms to lead, share experiences, and advocate for their futures.